celestiaorg/celestia-app/specs/src/specs/shares.md

 A share sequence is a contiguous set of shares that contain semantically relevant data.
 A share sequence may contain one or more shares.
 In most cases, a share sequence should be parsed together because the original data may have been split across share boundaries.
 One share sequence exists per [reserved namespace](./consensus.md#reserved-namespaces) and per [blob](../../../x/blob/README.md).

+## Overview

+// TODO: convert these bullet points into prose

+- Shares in the original and extended data square are ordered by namespace.
+- Explain how blob data is split into shares.
+- Explain why padding is necessary.
+- Link to subsections below.

 ## Share Structure

 For shares **with a namespace above [`MAX_RESERVED_NAMESPACE`](./consensus.md#constants) but below [`PARITY_SHARE_NAMESPACE`](./consensus.md#constants)**: